ro-msg-aws-training/resources/src/services/index.md

 1. **SQS** (Simple Queue Service) - We strive to make our systems as decoupled as possible, mainly to increase fault tolerance (e.g. micro-services architecture).
 SQS helps us sending messages between services.
 2. **SNS** (Simple Notification Service) - As the name says, it's a notification system.
 We can use it for "external" notifications (e.g. emails and push notifications) and/or for "internal" notifications (e.g. notify other services when something happens).
-3. **API Gateway** - We can use it build the interface with our client applications and send the requests to the right service.
+3. **API Gateway** - We can use it build the interface with our client applications and forward the requests to the right service.
 For example, if we would have some lambda functions which read and write data to some database, we can create a REST interface to expose these functions to the world.
 It provides tons of features like authentication, throttling and [OpenAPI](https://swagger.io/specification/) support.
 4. **Cognito** - Remember the authentication mentioned at the previous point?
 This is what cognito is for.
 It's a service for managing users.
 You can store common fields (email, username, password etc) and custom fields (shoe size?) in it and you can easily integrate third-party authentication (google, facebook etc.).
 5. **CloudWatch** - Having a system built out of so many services might lead to various challenges like monitoring and logging.
 This is where CloudWatch comes in.
 It is the central service to monitor your applications.